chnm/thatcamp-org/wp-content/plugins/very-simple-contact-form/readme.txt

 = About =
 This is a very simple responsive translatable contact form.

-Form only contains Name, Email, Subject and Message.
+Form only contains fields for Name, Email, Subject and Message.
 And a simple captcha sum.

 It's designed to fulfill the needs of most websites that only require a basic contact form, with no additional fields.